joaquintides/drswo/README.md

-of non-overlapping interval objects ordered by their natural [_interval order_](https://en.wikipedia.org/wiki/Interval_order) (such as sported by [Boost.ICL](https://www.boost.org/doc/libs/latest/libs/icl/doc/html/index.html)), then `s.equal_range(i)` very intuitively returns the range of intervals in `s` that are _contained_ in `i`.
+of non-overlapping interval objects ordered by their natural [_interval order_](https://en.wikipedia.org/wiki/Interval_order) (such as sported by [Boost.ICL](https://www.boost.org/doc/libs/latest/libs/icl/doc/html/index.html)), then `s.equal_range(i)` simply returns the range of intervals in `s` that are _contained_ in `i`.
 Boost.ICL, in fact, implicitly relies on the interpretation of lookup semantics we're proposing here.

 **Proposed resolution:**